shayanuh/SportsTimeTabling/README.md

 ITC 2021:International Timetabling Competition on Sports Timetabling. https://www.sportscheduling.ugent.be/ITC2021/index.php

 I solved the problem by Integer programming formulation, and implemented in C++ using CPLEX.
-The file description for different folders/files in this folder is shown below:
+The file description for different folders/files in this folder is as below:

 1)The complete visual studios solution/Project can be found in 'sportstimetabling'